-ACAB and 1312 is an anti-police acronym and catchphrase meaning All Cops Are Bastards.
-It is often found on graffiti, tattoos, and other graphic imagery.
-Today, it is widely used to express protest against unethical police behavior.
-It can be found on many walls in the forms of slogans in graffiti, and as tattoos, and another graphic which has the main goal to show antipathy against law enforcement and police.
+ACAB and 1312 is an anti-police acronym, and catchphrase meaning All Cops Are Bastards.
+It is often found in graffiti, tattoos, and other graphic imagery.
+Today, it is widely used to express protests against unethical police behavior.
+It can be found on many walls in the forms of slogans in graffiti, like tattoos, and another graphic, which has the main goal of showing antipathy against law enforcement and police.

-The first appearing of this acronym in public is in 1977 when a journalist from Newcastle spent the night in prison.
+The first appearing of this acronym in public was in 1977 when a Newcastle journalist spent the night in prison.
 Eric Partridge documented the ACAB acronym written on prison walls.
-He published the book “The Dictionary of Catchphrases” where it is written that the acronym is from the early 1970th and can’t be older until the full meaning of words coming from 1920.
-British punk band, the 4 Skins populated acronym ACAB through their song with the same name during the 1980′.
+He published the book “The Dictionary of Catchphrases,” where it is written that the acronym is from the early 1970th and can’t be older until the full meaning of words coming from 1920.
+British punk band the 4 Skins populated the acronym ACAB through their song with the same name during the 1980′.

 Partridge first heard the phrase in the 1920s as part of the song: “I’ll sing you a song, it’s not very long: all coppers are bastards.”

 According to his knowledge, the phrase had existed throughout the 20th century and had been used “among professional criminals and crooks, for at least a generation before.”

 Since then, A.C.A.B. is an abbreviation for “All Cop[per]s Are Bastards.”

 The catchphrase is often integrated into prison tattoos in the United Kingdom apropos Great Britain.
 It’s often written on fist, finger by finger, and sometimes like small dots on every finger.
 In modern politics, all sides using the acronym A.C.A.B. like “All Cops Are Bastards.”
 It’s mostly used in the world of football fans worldwide.